masakhane-io/masakhane-ner/README.md

 ```bash
 pip install transformers seqeval ptvsd
 ```

+### License information
+The code is based on HuggingFace implementation (License: Apache 2.0).

+The license of the NER dataset is in [CC-BY-4.0-NC](https://creativecommons.org/licenses/by-nc/4.0/), the monolingual data have difference licenses depending on the news website license.

 If you make use of the MasakhaNER 1.0 dataset, please cite the our TACL paper.
 For the MasakhaNER 2.0, please cite our EMNLP paper :